Dr. Shirley's History Pages

 - Justinian's Code of Civil Law, Codex Vetus or Corpus Iuris, a re-organization and updating of Roman law;

-Benedict of Nursia founds the Monastery of Monte Cassino and the Benedictine Order, and draws up his monastic rule;
+Benedict of Nursia founded the Monastery of Monte Cassino and the Benedictine Order, and drew up his monastic rule;

-The Council of Orange ends the Pelagian controversy
+The Council of Orange ended the Pelagian controversy

 - AD 532-537